 If you are not allowed to smolder through the night, then verify the fire inside the firebox is completely out.
-If it is still burning or smoldering you can either drag the FireBox forward and water down the ash and embers left behind, or you can use sand or dirt to cover the remaining hot spots inside the firebox.
+If it is still burning or smoldering you can either drag the FireBox forward (except for Roll-off units) and water down the ash and embers left behind, or you can use sand or dirt to cover the remaining hot spots inside the firebox.
 Do not spray the refractory walls with water as this will damage them.
 Ensure the fire is completely out and the job site secure before you leave.